maximilian128/project_creation_automation/README.md

 * The path must NOT end with a forward slash (/).
 * Use the provided format at the bottom of this README.
 * Save and close the .env file.
-Copy the project_creation_automation folder into the desired path for new projects.

 ### 4) Modify .zshrc file
 * If you use Mac OS Mojave or older, do the following with the .bashrc file!
-1. open terminal and execute:
+1. Open terminal and execute:
 ```
     touch ~/.zshrc
     open ~/.zshrc